xiGUAwanOU/tech-note/programming-languages/python/logging-facility-for-python.md

 ## 2. Configure the Logger

 There are 3 ways to configure a logger, namely in-code configurations, configuraion files and dictionary configurations.
-However, despite the primary goals of this article, we will still introduce dictionary configurations here.
+We will introduce dictionary configurations here.
 Because the schema of dictionary configurations is well defined in [PEP 391](https://www.python.org/dev/peps/pep-0391/).

-To achieve the primary goals of this article, we could read the configuration file (in any format) and convert it to a dictionary and then use it.
+Using dictionary configurations still allows us to configure loggers with a file.
+We could read the configuration from a file (in any format, e.g. JSON or YAML), convert it to a dictionary and then use it.

 An example of configuration dictionary: